 6. INTERNATIONAL TRANSFERS

-In order to perform our services we may transfer your personal data outside the European Economic Area (EEA).
+In order to perform our services we may transfer your personal data outside the UK.

-Some of our External Third Parties may be based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our External Third Parties may be based outside the UK so their processing of your personal data will involve a transfer of data outside the UK.

-- We will only transfer your personal data to third parties that have signed our own terms and conditions or supply, or separate data processing agreement to safeguard and secure your personal data, or which are located in countries deemed to provide an adequate level of protection by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.
+- We will only transfer your personal data to third parties that have signed our own terms and conditions or supply, or separate data processing agreement to safeguard and secure your personal data, or which are located in countries deemed to provide an adequate level of protection by the UK.

-- Where we use international service providers, we are invariably bound by their own data processing agreements, usually in a form approved by the European Commission, and which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+- Where we use international service providers, we are invariably bound by their own data processing agreements, usually in a form approved by the ICO, and which give personal data the same protection it has in UK.

-- Where we use service providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
-For further details, see European Commission: EU-US Privacy Shield.
+- Where we use service providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the UK and the US.

 7. DATA SECURITY